AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 Once this is completed, we can then compare the results from these workflows and those from using the wrong structure.

 ### Analyzing the Results
-CC: Again, some figures/outputs would help to make people understand what was done where and if they were able to run the code in the correct fashion.

 Looking inside the `run/` directory there are the following directories:
 ```
 run/Si/49833c381b84708fbcd174c47a777478ab5dec26: